Arterial roads in metropolitan Phoenix: Chaparral Road

 Chaparral Road is an east–west arterial road in the eastern part of the Phoenix metropolitan area.
 The road starts at Invergordon Road in Scottsdale.
 Continuing east and passes the Chaparral Park.
 At the Loop 101, it crosses in the Salt River Pima–Maricopa Indian Community and passes Scottsdale Community College.
 The road continues for three and a half more miles until ending at Center Street.

 Citrus Road

-Citrus Road is an north–south arterial road in the western part of the Phoenix metropolitan area.
+Citrus Road is a north–south arterial road in the western part of the Phoenix metropolitan area.
 The road starts at Broadway Road in Goodyear, continuing in Goodyear for eight miles, passing the Interstate 10.
 At Camelback Road, the highway transitions into Citrus Park.
 At Northern Avenue, the highway transitions into Waddell for two more miles, before ending a stretch at Peoria Avenue.

 Beginning another stretch at Cactus Road, the road transitions into Surprise where it continues a stretch for a mile until Waddell Road.
 The road briefly continues for half a mile from Lundberg Street until Traditions Loop.

 Another stretch continues for almost two miles starting at Williams Road until Happy Valley Road.